Mod Rehab Supplemental Mortgage Loan

 Permitted for fixed rate Moderate Rehab Supplemental Mortgage Loans.

-An average of at least $8,000/unit of property improvements.
-As a best practice, at least 60% of renovation budget should be allocated to interior unit improvements.
+Completed at least $8,000/unit of property improvements.
+As a best practice, at least 60% of renovation budget allocated to interior unit improvements.

 Verification of Property Improvements

-Lender must document all completed rehabilitation work and verify its completion through a site inspection if the work is not performed pursuant to a Completion/Repair Agreement or a Rehabilitation Reserve Agreement.
+Lender must document all completed Rehabilitation Work and verify completion through a site inspection if the Rehabilitation Work was not performed pursuant to a Completion/Repair Agreement or a Rehabilitation Reserve Agreement.